North Carolina GOP seeks revamps of community college boards

 Democratic committee members said they supported the broader concepts of promoting a more nimble and collaborative community college system that helps private industry.
 But they questioned cutting out entirely the governor, who is considered the state's chief economic recruiter.

-Five former governors — three Democrats and two Republicans — told Senate leader Phil Berger and House Speaker Tim Moore in their letter Wednesday that language in these bills and another one would be unconstitutional if enacted.
-They cite state Supreme Court decisions that declared the compositions of some boards can be unlawful when they interfere with the governor’s ability to carry out laws.
+Five former governors — three Democrats and two Republicans — told Senate leader Phil Berger and House Speaker Tim Moore in their letter Wednesday that they believe language in these bills and another one would be unconstitutional if enacted.
+They cite state Supreme Court decisions that in part declared the compositions of some boards can be unlawful when they interfere with the governor’s ability to carry out laws.

 (0) comments